echo-devnull/alpine-base/README.md

 # alpine-base

-Very simply put: Copy of a apline image.
+Very simply put: Copy of a alpine image.
 There's almost nothing in this image except for the tini init system.

 I use this git repo as both template code for other more involved images and for creating my alpine base image